The Hudson Valley Apple Farm Guide

 Be ready to start picking here around Labor Day.
 No hayrides, nothing to distract from the trees themselves: it’s an apple-lover’s dream.
 The orchard grows 23 different varieties of apples and pears.
 You'll have a hard time choosing one, so mix and match to try what you want.

 This farm stand with pick-your-own apples, pumpkins, and peaches has been serving up quality produce for more than 100 years, and is the only family-owned and operated apple orchard remaining in Greene County.

 Pick hard-to-find apples at this 1,000-acre farm.
 The garden market offers 30 varieties of vegetable and herb plants, seasonal produce, and homemade ice cream.
 If you are interested in the farmers market, the Samascott booth appears at a variety of locations throughout the week.

 Enjoy a hay ride to the u-pick orchards (with a pit stop at the corn maze); later, hit the market for one-stop dinner shopping.

 Hurds Family Farm, Modena

 Boredom?
-Impossible here, with giant slides, pedal carts, bouncy air pillows, train rides, nature trails, hayrides, and a 2-acre corn maze.
+Impossible here, with giant slides, pedal carts, bouncy air pillows, train rides, nature trails, hayrides, and a two-acre corn maze.
 Did we mention apple-picking, too?
 Afterward, grab some eats at the cafe.

 Barton Orchards, Poughquag

-Pick from 25 apple varieties, then wander among the five-acre corn maze, haunted house, inflatables, and a pedal kart race track.
+Pick from 25 apple varieties, then wander between the five-acre corn maze, haunted house, inflatables, and a pedal kart race track.